 If you’re looking for a spot to watch the Super Bowl in Honduras, here’s what the word is on where to go.

-On Roatán, check out the Hangover Hut in West Bay.
+On Roatán, try the Hangover Hut in West Bay.
 Also check out Herby’s Sports Bar in French Harbour.
 If you’re on the island of Utila, go to Edo’s Place.
-In Tegucigalpa, you’ll find the Overtime Sports Bar and also the usual main chain hotels for the game.
+In Tegucigalpa, you’ll find Winspot Honduras plus the usual main chain hotels for the game.

 Super Bowl in El Salvador (5:30 PM):

-If you’re in San Salvador, El Salvador, we would recommend going to Presidente Plaza.
-They’re organizing a family-friendly all-dayer at the mall, with a bunch of their businesses participating.
+If you’re in San Salvador, El Salvador, we recommend Invictus in Colonia Escalón.
+They’re organizing a full all-dayer from 1:00 PM.
 Looks like fun!
+Buffalo Wings, with their gigantic screen is another good shout.
 Hopefully, though, you’re not in the city.
-Hopefully you’re at the beach in El Zonte, where you can do no better than watching the game at the Beach Break Bar & Grill.
+Hopefully you’re at the beach in El Zonte, where you’ll find any hostel full of gringos with the game on.

 Super Bowl in Guatemala (5:30 PM):